Food, shelter, beatings: Border city divided over migrants

 One migrant was taken to hospital after the beating, said Fouad, who declined to give his last name for fear of reprisal and deportation.

+Of the 8,000 migrants who arrived in just 48 hours in the city of 85,000, Spanish authorities have since expelled 7,000 to Morocco.
+The Spanish government says around 800 of those who remain in Ceuta are minors.

-The arrival of 8,000 migrants in just 48 hours in a city of 85,000 was more than the result of strained relations between allies.
-It was a reminder of the sheer inequality between the two sides.
-While per capita GDP in 2019 was $30,000 on the Spanish side, it drops to $3,200 across the border, according to the World Bank.
+The migrant influx was a reminder of the inequality between the two sides.
+While per capita gross domestic product in 2019 was $30,000 on the Spanish side, it drops to $3,200 across the border, according to the World Bank.

 But the bustling businesses of Spain’s Ceuta and Fnideq, the closest Moroccan town, have taken a big hit during the pandemic.
 With the border closed, over 30,000 workers who used to commute across it daily have been jobless for much of the past year.